-Have you heard of reverse sneezing?
+Have you heard of reverse sneezing in Chihuahuas?
 As dog owners, we often fear for the worst when we hear strange noises from our pets – and Chihuahua parents are no exception.
 If anything, we can tend to overreact when it comes to the safety of our furry little friends!

 During an episode of reverse sneezing, dogs will usually breathe in rapidly and stand still with their heads stretched out and their legs apart, making a loud snorting or honking noise that might sound like he’s choking on something.
 Some owners even describe it as looking and sounding very similar to a cat trying to bring up a hairball!

-Generally, reverse sneezing episodes in dogs last no more than a minute or two though, with dogs acting normally in between episodes.
+Generally, episodes of reverse sneezing in Chihuahuas last no more than a minute or two though, with dogs acting normally in between episodes.

 Here’s a video that shows a pug doing the reverse sneezing thing and what a Vet has to say about it.